Iran–United Arab Emirates relations: Trade

 Iranian businesses have a major presence in the UAE.
 Around 8,000 Iranian traders and trading firms are registered in the UAE, according to the local Iranian Business Council.
 Iranians are estimated to account for roughly 500,000 in UAE.
 Trade between Dubai and Iran tripled to $12 billion from 2005 to 2009.
 UAE's exports to Iran are four times greater than its imports from Iran.

 The Iranian businesses in UAE own more than $300 billion there.

+2025 Iran-Israel war

+Following the Iran-Israel War, the UAE has decided to allow Iranian citizens to overstay within the country until the regional conflict subsides.
+This decision applies to both visitors and residents.

+United States strikes on Iranian nuclear sites

+Following the United States strikes on Iranian nuclear sites, The United Arab Emirates condemned the U.S. attack on Iran's nuclear facilities and called for an end to tensions in the region.